Charles Perry (author)

 Charles Perry (1924–1969) was an African American author whose only published novel was Portrait of a Young Man Drowning.
 He was born in Savannah, Georgia, but moved to Brooklyn when he was still in grade school.
 During the 1940s, he was a co-star of the hit radio series New World A-Coming.

+Portrait of a Young Man

-Portrait of a Young Man Drowning draws heavily on Perry's first hand research of gangsters and juvenile delinquents in his own Brooklyn neighbourhood.
-An homage to James Joyce's Portrait of the Artist as a Young Man, the novel is written in the first person and tells the story of Harold, a young man who gets sucked into Brooklyn's underworld scene, while living with an overbearing mother.
-The novel was considered ground-breaking when it was first published in 1962, not least because it was one of the first novels written in the first person by a black author with a white protagonist.
+Portrait of a Young Man Drowning draws heavily on Perry's first hand research of gangsters and juvenile delinquents in his own Brooklyn neighborhood.
+An homage to James Joyce's Portrait of the Artist as a Young Man, the novel is written in the first person and tells the story of Harold.
+He is a young man who gets sucked into Brooklyn's underworld scene, while living with an overbearing mother.
+The novel was considered ground-breaking when it was first published in 1962 because it was one of the first novels written in the first person by a black author with a white protagonist.

-Perry soon began work on a semi-autobiographical account of the death of his 11-year-old son, who died falling from a tree onto a rod iron fence.
-Charles Jr., entitled I Wake Up Screaming.
+Perry soon began work on a semi-autobiographical account of the death of his 11-year-old son Charles Jr., who died falling from a tree onto a rod iron fence entitled I Wake Up Screaming.